fish-hue/2023_Make-Rainbow-Table/README.md

 If the specified database does not exist, then it will be created for you.

+## Collecting Hashes

+You can utilize thehashhunter.py to comb URLs for any hashes and save them as a file for later use.

+    $ python thehashcollector.py

 ## Using the Generated Rainbow Table

 You can just run this command in the terminal, add chmod +x if you prefer